Visva2000/MoviesHub/README.md

 4. Firebase Hosting: "Movies Hub" is hosted on Firebase, ensuring swift loading times and secure deployment for movie lovers worldwide.

+Note: Please connect to VPN before accessing the website, since TMDb is currently not available in India.

 **Website Link:** https://movieshub-25ff2.web.app/